nearprotocol/stakewars/LEADERBOARD.md

 # STAKE WARS LEADERBOARD

-## Stake Wars Final Leaderboard - Betanet Nodes
+## Stake Wars Final Leaderboard - BetaNet Nodes
 Updated on October 30, 9:55 AM PST - [block 18608936](https://explorer.betanet.near.org/blocks/18608936)

-This is the final Stake Wars Leaderboard:
+This is the final Stake Wars Leaderboard for BetaNet:
 - `ACCOUNT_ID` represents the name of the staking pool
 - `NUM_EXPECTED_BLOCKS` the number of expected blocks, given the stake
 - `ONLINE` the number of generated blocks, out of the expected ones